composable-software/awesome-commercetools/README.md

 ### File storage and management
 - [Cloudinary](https://github.com/cloudinary/cloudinary_commercetools_mach): This repo contains the microservices needed to host the functions that drive the Cloudinary commercetools extension.
 See the individual Readme.md for the platform of your choosing (AWS/Azure/GCP).
+- [Filerobot](https://github.com/scaleflex/commercetools-filerobot-plugin): Filerobot is a scalable and performance-oriented Digital Asset Management platform with integrated image and video optimizers to store, organize, optimize and deliver your media assets such as images, videos, PDFs and many other brand assets fast all around the world to all device types.

 ### CMS
 - [Blueprint](https://github.com/craftercms/commercetools-blueprint): This is a fully functional ecommerce blueprint with editorial content weaved in.
 Commerce is done via integration with commercetools and you'll need to create an account with commercetools to get started.